-- Interest expense and scheduled principal payments on outstanding indebtedness; - · General and administrative expenses;
+- Interest expense and scheduled principal payments on outstanding indebtedness;

+- General and administrative expenses;

 - Property operating expenses;

 - Property acquisitions;

-- Distributions on our common and preferred stockholders and OP Unit and LTIP Unit holders in our Operating Partnership; and
+- Distributions on our common and preferred stock and OP Units and LTIP Units; and

 - Capital and tenant improvements.

 In 2023, we are contractually obligated to pay, or have capital commitments for, principal and interest payments on our outstanding debt and ground and operating lease expenses.
 In addition, our preferred stock became redeemable by us in September 2022.
 The liquidation preference for our preferred stock is \$77.6 million, and, if we decide to fully redeem, we will have to pay this amount plus fees and expenses.